Various Corporate And Business Laws that govern commercial exchanges.

 INTRODUCTION

-An entity is a legal corporation that comes into existence when it is created under a statue for the purpose of carrying out business activities.
+An entity is a legal corporation that comes into existence when it is created under a statute to carry out business activities.
 In the eyes of the law, a company is treated as a separate legal person who can sue or be sued.
 Corporate law governs the legal disputes of an entity that it faces in conducting commercial activities.
 It is also known as business law or enterprise law or sometimes company law.
-It must abide by the organizations in order to carry its business without any legal hindrance.
+It must abide by the organizations to carry its business without any legal hindrance.
 The report provides light on contract and corporation law along with the application of relevant case laws (McKendrick, 2014).

 PART A: CONTRACT LAW